chinmaymudholkar/PyApiSample/README.md

 ```

 ### Coming soon...
-- Reporting using Alure reports
+- Reporting using Allure reports
 - Execution using GitHub Actions